Hong Kong students' sewer escape thwarted as rows with UK, U.S. grow

 Some protesters, wearing waterproof boots and carrying torches, resurfaced inside the campus after unsuccessfully probing the sewers - where fast-rising water levels are also a hazard - for a way out during the night.

+Police said six people were arrested on Wednesday - four people removing a manhole cover outside the campus and two climbing out.

-Firefighters, whom the students let on to the campus, were in place to stop any further such attempts to flee, blocking the only feasible entrance into the sewer system in an underground car park.
+Firefighters, whom the students let on to the campus, were in place to stop any further such attempts to flee, blocking the only feasible entrance into the sewer system in an underground car park on the campus.

 “The sewer was very smelly, with many cockroaches, many snakes.
 Every step was very, very painful,” said Bowie, 21, a student at Hong Kong University who was forced to turn back.